A Local's Favourite Caves in Iceland

 The ice cave tunnel - Into the Glacier

-It is both an exciting and a strange experience finding yourself all of a sudden inside a glacier walking through white and blue corridors of snow and ice, after being driven on the glacier in huge monster trucks.
+It is both an exciting and a strange experience to find yourself, all of a sudden, inside a glacier, walking through white and blue corridors of snow and ice, after being driven across the glacier in huge monster trucks.

 The ice cave tunnel - Into the Glacier